Glossary

 AICPA

-The American Institute of Certified Public Accountants is a national association for the accounting industry where part of its mission is to provide accounting professionals with uniform certification and licensing standards, establishing professional standards, and enforcing current requirements.
-See www.aicpa.org for further information.
+The American Institute of Certified Public Accountants is a national association for the accounting industry that provides accounting professionals with uniform certification and licensing standards, establishes professional standards, and enforces current requirements.

 Allowance